 A 45 year history

-The Earth Trust has a history of nearly 45 years.
-We were set up as the Northmoor Trust for Countryside Conservation in 1967, with a generous endowment from our Patrons, Sir Martin and Audrey Wood.
-The choice of name came from Northmoor Road in Oxford, where Sir Martin and Audrey lived, and where JRR Tolkein also lived for much of his life.
+The Earth Trust has a history of nearly 50 years.
+We were set up as the Northmoor Trust for Countryside Conservation in 1967, with a generous endowment from our Patrons, Sir Martin and Lady Audrey Wood.
+The choice of name came from Northmoor Road in Oxford, where Sir Martin and Lady Audrey lived, and where JRR Tolkein also lived for much of his life.

 Our first land acquisition was Little Wittenham Wood in 1982.
 We opened access to the site and started managing the area for wildlife.
-The wood was designated a SSSI and then a Special Area of Conservation in 2001, making it one of the most important sites in Europe.
+The wood was designated a Site of Special Scientific Interest (SSSI) and then a Special Area of Conservation in 2001, making it an important site on a European level.

 Over the next decade we acquired the Wittenham Clumps and surrounding farmland.
 The Clumps is the most visited, freely accessible area of public open space in Oxfordshire and commands some of the most stunning panoramic views in southern England.